DinMo

 Illustration of Reverse ETL process

 Reverse ETL are not only data pipelines.
-Beyond data transfer, it empowers organizations with data transformation processes before sending it to business applications.
-Functions like data cleansing, segmentation, and audience creation enhance the usability and relevance of the data across diverse operational systems.
+Beyond data transfer, it empowers organisations with data transformation processes before sending it to business applications.

 Download our complete guide to Reverse ETL!